Nostr NIPS 46

 Methods/Commands

-Each of the following are methods that the client sends to the remote signer.
+Each of the following are methods that the client sends to the remote-signer.

 CommandParamsResult

-connect[<remote_user_pubkey>, <optional_secret>, <optional_requested_permissions>]“ack”
+connect[<remote-signer-pubkey>, <optional_secret>, <optional_requested_permissions>]“ack” OR <required-secret-value>

 ping[]“pong”